aiven/terraform-provider-aiven/docs/resources/account.md

 page_title: "aiven_account Resource - terraform-provider-aiven"
 subcategory: ""
 description: |-
-  The Account resource allows the creation and management of an Aiven Account.
+  Creates and manages an Aiven account.
+  This resource is deprecated.
+Use aiven_organization instead.
 ---

 # aiven_account (Resource)

-The Account resource allows the creation and management of an Aiven Account.
+Creates and manages an Aiven account.

+**This resource is deprecated.** Use `aiven_organization` instead.

 ## Example Usage